sandeepkapri/BankNifty-Data/README.md

-# Bank Nifty Minute Data with Intervals Ranging from 1 Minute to 1 Day
+# Bank Nifty Data with Intervals Ranging from 1 Minute to 1 Day

 This dataset contains minute-level data for Bank Nifty with intervals ranging from 1 minute to 1 day.
-It spans from January 9, 2015, to April 12, 2024.

 ## Content